How can you be sure that the e-mail was sent by KBC?

 1. Check the sender’s domain name

-The domain name is the 2 last parts after the @ in an e-mail address like the bold text shown below.
+The domain name is the 2 last parts after the @ in an e-mail address.

 2. Verify links in e-mails

 Treat e-mails asking you to open links with suspicion.
 Never open links without checking them first.